fredderf204/mfnode22/README.md

 # mfnode22
-This is a demo Node Web applcation to be deployed to an Azure Web App.
+This is a demo Node Web applcation that can be deployed to an Azure Web App.

 It is bult a top of Node, Express and EJS.

 Also it allows for a customised deploy through the use of the deploy.sh and .deployment files.
-Which allows this demo to use Grunt to prefrom build tasks.
+Which allows this demo to use Grunt (or other tools) to prefrom build tasks.